surajssd/blog_contents/content/post/apiserver-in-minikube-static-configs.md

 --extra-config=apiserver.authorization-mode=RBAC
 ```

-So this is a no brainer when doing it for flags whose value can be given right away.
-But what if you want to provide value which is a file.
-How do you provide path of file to a flag.
-Since this apiserver runs as a container inside minikube.
-How do you make the file available to that process?
+So this is a no brainer when doing it for flags whose value can be given right away, like the one above.
+But what if you want to provide value which is a file path.
+Because you will have to make that file available for apiserver.
+And this apiserver runs as a static pod inside minikube.
+How do you make the file available to that process inside pod inside minikube?

-So thankfully the api-server pod mounts minikube's `/var/lib/minikube/certs/` dir inside the pod at the location `/var/lib/minikube/certs/` inside the pod.
-So somehow make this file available at this location.
-But this is not straight forward.
+The solution is little tricky and not very straight forward.
+The api-server pod mounts minikube's `/var/lib/minikube/certs/` directory in the pod at location `/var/lib/minikube/certs/`.
+Make the file available at this location.
+When enabling that flag for apiserver provide file location of this directory.

 To make this step easier I have filed an issue in minikube upstream [kubernetes/minikube/3559](https://github.com/kubernetes/minikube/issues/3559).